Detained in Dubai

 Detained in Dubai is a London-based organisation founded in 2008 by Radha Stirling, which states its aim is to help foreigners abroad.

 Detained in Dubai was founded when Cat Le-Huy, a colleague of Stirling's from Endemol, was arrested in the UAE.
 Stirling led the legal team and media that ended with Le-Huy's release.
 Following the international press coverage of the case, Stirling was asked by others for assistance.

 Cases and causes

-Detained in Dubai has represented businessmen and celebrities including Andy Neal, Jamie Harron, Billy Barclay, Ellie Holman, Conor Howard, Billy Hood, Sheikha Zeynab and Brian Glendinning.
+Detained in Dubai has represented businesspeople and celebrities including Andy Neal, Jamie Harron, Billy Barclay, Ellie Holman, Conor Howard, Billy Hood, Sheikha Zeynab and Brian Glendinning.

 Princess Latifa

 In March 2018, Detained in Dubai responded to requests for help from Latifa bint Mohammed al-Maktoum, a princess and daughter of the prime minister of the United Arab Emirates (UAE) who was abducted by masked armed men off a boat near Goa on 4 March 2018.
 As of 5 May 2018, Latifa's location was unknown, but in December 2018, the “troubled girl” was reported to be in the care of her family by Mary Robinson, former United Nations High Commissioner for Human Rights, after a meeting with Latifa's step-mother Princess Haya.
 Robinson was publicly criticised by Detained in Dubai and Human Rights Watch; in February 2021, Robinson retracted her statement, claiming she and Haya had been misled by the Dubai royal family.

 In April 2019, Detained in Dubai attracted media attention to the case of Laleh Shahravesh, a British citizen who was arrested in Dubai for having called her ex-husband an "idiot" and her ex-husband's new wife a "horse" in a Facebook post.
 According to Detained in Dubai, Shahravesh had risked a two-year prison sentence and a fine for her "horseplay".